mainak-ghosh/mainak-ghosh/README.md

 ### Hi there I'm Mainak 👋

-- 🔭 I’m currently working on Autoencoders
+- 🔭 I’m currently working on Augmented Realily
-- 🌱 and learning about Neural Networks.
+- 🌱 and Deep Learning integrations in AR.
 - 👯 I’m looking to collaborate on machine learning project.
 - 💬 Ask me about animes!